MezaCreative/README-Generator/README.md

   ## Description

   This is a generator that asks questions regarding a project using inquierer.
-With the help of some Jquery and Markdown, a clean README is generated.
+With the help of JQuery, Nodejs, and Markdown, a clean README is generated.

   ## Table of Contents